HaoNgo232/backend-luan-van/.github/instructions/error-handling.instructions.md

   try {
     // Business rules validation
     if (dto.password.length < 8) {
+      throw new RpcException({
+        statusCode: 400,
-      throw new BadRequestException('Password must be at least 8 characters');
+        message: 'Password must be at least 8 characters', });
     }

     // ... rest of creation